gradle/gradle/design-docs/jdk9-support.md

 ## Add windows jdk9 coverage to Gradle CI pipeline

-At the moment there is no 64bit windows jdk9 available yet (Build b60)
+A 64 bit windows installer is now available (as of b80).

 ### implementation